calebjmatthews/endless-desert/concept.md

   [ ] Field note reasearch to use large quantities of other resources [ ] Increase # of traders research
-  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Glassware to use cloth subcategory an ingredient [ ] Tool for Reed Deltas
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Reedcloth resource type
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Tool for Reed Deltas
   [ ] Storing an occupied house kicks out the leader
-  [ ] Upgrading house and changing leader equipment recalc rates [ ] Building and analyzing high value things goes faster [ ] Fortuity should grant ore, equipment, food
+  [ ] Upgrading house and changing leader equipment recalc rates [ ] Fortuity should grant ore, equipment, food

 ## Commands